Where to Find Developers for Your Startup?

 The supply and demand for good software engineers have never been as out of sync as it is right now.
 The ongoing digital transformation of all spheres only exacerbates this lack of equilibrium further.
 Nowadays, it is hard to imagine a company that can create, deliver or market its product efficiently without technology.
 The speed of digital innovation and ever-changing consumer expectations make technology a part of every organization's journey.

 With businesses moving into the tech sector, the IT industry is experiencing a shortage of software engineers to help manage workloads, new technologies, and new ways of working.
 It led to 1.4M unfilled programming-related jobs while the number of graduates is only 400K a year.
-Among areas with the greatest need to address potential skill gaps are data analytics, IT, mobile and/or web design industries.
+Among top in-demand tech skills are web development, DevOps, database software.
 If the skills gap and the IT talent shortage continue growing simultaneously, it will mean a loss of $162B for the US.

-1. What are the Causes of the Shortage of Software Engineers?
+What Are the Causes of the Shortage of Software Engineers?

 Freelance websites or portals is an online outsourcing platform that connects businesses and clients with a global network of freelancers.
 Any member can post a project, whether a short- or long-term, and choose from available freelancers who offer bid proposals with rate quotes and time estimates for completing the work or offer a job themself to a suitable candidate.
 The most popular ones are: